mabur/linguist/readme.md

 * Rust
 * TypeScript

-The example program is a minimal raytracer that generates an image in the simple file format ppm:
+The same example program is implemented for each language.
+The example program is a minimal raytracer written in about 200 lines of code.
+It outputs an image in the simple file format ppm:
 ![](https://github.com/mabur/linguist/blob/main/image.png)